 Commvault Distributed Storage technical and architectural overview whitepaper

 Today’s enterprises are global, information-led businesses, regardless of what they produce or what services they deliver.
-The agility and precision of their IT systems means the difference between winning or losing customers and translating new concepts into revenue-producing products and services.
-The world’s most admired and best-run businesses use optimal IT systems for a competitive advantage.
+The agility and precision of their IT systems is the difference between winning or losing customers and translating new concepts into revenue-producing products and services.
+The world’s most admired and best-run businesses, across verticals, use optimal IT systems as the core of their competitive advantage.

-Commvault provides software-defined storage built on a truly hyperscale architecture that uses modern distributed system techniques to meet all of your primary, secondary and cloud data needs.
-Commvault Distributed Storage transforms commodity x86 or ARM servers into a storage cluster that scales from a few nodes to thousands of nodes.
+Commvault provides SDS built on a truly hyperscale architecture that uses modern distributed system techniques to meet all of your primary, secondary and cloud data needs.
+This platform, known as Commvault Distributed Storage, transforms commodity x86 or ARM servers into a storage cluster that can scale from a few nodes to thousands of nodes.

-This whitepaper describes the Commvault Distributed Storage architecture and its enterprise storage capabilities — and how this platform delivers business agility, IT flexibility, a competitive advantage, enhanced scalability and a significant cost reduction.
+This whitepaper describes the Commvault Distributed Storage architecture and its enterprise storage capabilities — and how this platform can deliver business agility, IT flexibility, a competitive advantage, enhanced scalability and a significant cost reduction.

 Commvault Distributed Storage system and component overview